Thayjes/Model_Predictive_Control/README.md

 As rule of thumb

-* A smaller **dt** is good as we can produce a more continuous path.
+A smaller **dt** is good as we can produce a more continuous path.
 But the tradeoff is predicting a larger number of steps for a given N.

-* A larger **N** is not always good as even though we can predict further ahead, it affects the computational load on the PC.
+A larger **N** is not always good as even though we can predict further ahead, it affects the computational load on the PC.
 So we need to be careful with this value as well.

 * **A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.**

-The waypoint provided from the simulator are transformed from the map co-ordinate system to the vehicle co-ordinate system using a transformation based on the current position and heading of the vehicle.
+The waypoints provided from the simulator are transformed from the map co-ordinate system to the vehicle co-ordinate system using a transformation based on the current position and heading of the vehicle.
 The equations are:

 **vehicle_waypoints_x(i) = (ptsx(i) - px) * cos(psi) + (ptsy(i) - py) * sin(psi)